Nizeus-0/Todomatic/README.md

 Visual feedback animations

 Encrypted local data storage

-I hope you gonna like it !
-I work very hard on it
+I Website is coming.A big One.A very big one.